 Do I Have an Apple Cider Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in apple cider poisoning lawsuits.
-We are handling individual litigation nationwide and currently accepting new cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: If you developed symptoms of food poisoning after drinking apple cider, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+You may be entitled to a settlement by filing a suit and we can help.